dg-pb/dg-pb.github.io/posts/pythons-try-finally/index.rst

 So does it need to be deprecated?
 Or is even issuing a warning needed?
 I would vote for not.
 Why?

-1. Most of languages that faced this issue handled it with linters.
-2. Design, although has not been frequently used, is elegant and logical.
+1. Design, although has not been frequently used, is elegant and logical.
-3. Faulty usage can be addressed by stronger emphasis and education.
+2. Faulty usage can be addressed by stronger emphasis and education.
-4. It is possible that with more education and time it will be picked up and used more often.
+3. It is possible that with more education and time it will be picked up and used more often.
 In the right way.

+Also, most of languages that faced this issue handled it with linters.